YuvalShaul/aws/iam/role-lab.md

 # Role Lab

 In this lab we are going to do the following:
-- create a user with some permissions
+- create a user with full ec2 permissions
-- create a role
+- create a role with a trust policy that enables that user
-- try to assume role (and fail)
+- try to assume role from a different user (and fail)
-- add permission to assume the role
 - now assume and check that new priviledges are there

 ## Create a user